What is a conversion form?

-Engaged time usually peaks above-the-fold.
-That means you’ll want to put the most important elements of your landing page – like your conversion form – as high up on your page as possible.
-And be sure that your business name and business logo are featured prominently in that above-the-fold space.
+Engaged time usually peaks above the fold.
+That means you’ll want to put your landing page’s most important elements – like your conversion form – as high up on your page as possible.
+And be sure that your business name and company logo are featured prominently in that above-the-fold space.

 It’s also helpful to place your form as close to your CTA (call-to-action) as possible.
 For example, KISSmetrics places its CTAs and conversion forms above-the-fold on their landing pages for the most impactful conversion rate optimization.